Frequently asked questions

 Unfortunately not.
 The Financial Ombudsman cannot help leaseholders with claims against landlords, insurers or insurance brokers for this type of insurance.

-If you win then Velitor will deduct fees and costs from your compensation.
+If you win then Velitor will deduct fees and costs from your compensation at the end of the case.

 The fees are 40% of your compensation, excluding VAT.
 The costs are a maximum of £120.